Voting Rights, Markov Chains, and Optimization by Short Bursts: Introduction

 \subsection{Summary of Findings}

 After presenting preliminaries in Sections~\ref{sec:background} and~\ref{sec:shortbursts}, we turn to Louisiana's state-level House of Representatives in Section~\ref{section:empirical}.
 Louisiana was chosen because of its significant Black population and large number of state representatives, which allows for better resolution in our results.
 We also note that majority-minority districts were a source of contention in the current districting plan for the Louisiana House of Representatives when it was introduced in 2011~\citep{anderson-la}, and Louisiana's U.S. Congressional districts have been challenged in court under the Voting Rights Act as racially gerrymandered~\citep{louisiana-case}.
 We empirically compare random walks with varying bias to short bursts with varying burst lengths.
-We see short bursts of almost any length outperform all biased random walks, and that short bursts with bursts length $b=10$ perform best (Figure~\ref{fig:la-maxes-range}).
+We see short bursts of almost any length outperform all biased random walks, and that a wide range of burst lengths perform similarly well (Figure~\ref{fig:la-maxes-range}).
 In fact, the biased random walks on average do not even find a single plan with as many majority-minority districts as the current enacted plan in the Louisiana House of Representatives.
 This shows that short bursts can be a valuable empirical tool in Voting Rights Act litigation.